 - Photocopy of Form I-94 record

-- Photocopies of passport passport identity pages (including full name, passport number, photo, date of birth, passport issue and expiration dates
+- Photocopies of passport identity pages (including full name, passport number, photo, date of birth, passport issue and expiration dates

 - Photocopy of F-1 entry visa in passport issued by US Consulate (if applicable)